Postcanine megadontia: Evolutionary implications

-A study that analyzed the development of molars in hominids and Miocene apes found that a larger “ratio of the areas of [molar 1] and [molar 3]” could correlate to an increase in fruits found in the diet of these species.
-An increased ratio of the areas of molars was found to have a negative correlation with the amount of “leaves, flowers, and shoots” in the diet, suggesting that species like Ardipithecus, which had a greater ratio of areas of molars, had gradually transitioned to including more fruit in their diet as the size of their molars increased.
-Many modern primates who lack such dietary features have been shown to occasionally rely on "fall-back foods" of these sorts, implying robust Australopithecines developed post-canine megadontia as they had to more heavily rely on such foods.
+A study that analyzed the development of molars in hominids and Miocene apes found that a larger "ratio of the areas of [molar 1] and [molar 3]" could correlate to an increase in fruits found in the diet of these species.
+An increased ratio of the areas of molars was found to have a negative correlation with the amount of "leaves, flowers, and shoots" in the diet, suggesting that species like Ardipithecus, which had a greater ratio of areas of molars, had gradually transitioned to including more fruit in their diet as the size of their molars increased.
+Many modern primates who lack such dietary features have been shown to occasionally rely on "fall-back foods" of these sorts, implying robust Australopithecines developed postcanine megadontia as they had to more heavily rely on such foods.

 Form and function

 Form

-While Post canine megadontia denotes the enlargement of the premolars and molars found in early hominid ancestors, it did not affect the structural organization of the cusps that make up those teeth, and thus, were used similarly to the premolars and molars that modern humans possess today.
+While postcanine megadontia denotes the enlargement of the premolars and molars found in early hominid ancestors, it did not affect the structural organization of the cusps that make up those teeth, and thus, were used similarly to the premolars and molars that modern humans possess today.
 The premolars and molars of modern hominids and those affected by postcanine megadontia both have two and between four and five cusps respectively.
-The enlargement of the teeth affected by post-canine megadontia, without a difference in the arrangement or number of cusps that compose them, imparted an increased ability for grinding and crushing matter compared to modern day humans.
-While the form of the teeth themselves is not affected by post-canine megadontia, the ratio of molar teeth volume to total teeth volume is dramatically larger in specimens with post-canine megadontia compared to their modern human counterparts, an adaptation that shows signs of evolutionary convergence when compared to the form and function of the teeth found in many modern herbivores.
+The enlargement of the teeth affected by postcanine megadontia, without a difference in the arrangement or number of cusps that compose them, imparted an increased ability for grinding and crushing matter compared to modern day humans.
+While the form of the teeth themselves is not affected by postcanine megadontia, the ratio of molar teeth volume to total teeth volume is dramatically larger in specimens with postcanine megadontia compared to their modern human counterparts, an adaptation that shows signs of evolutionary convergence when compared to the form and function of the teeth found in many modern herbivores.

 Functionality

-Post-canine megadontia is associated with specific food material properties.
+Postcanine megadontia is associated with specific food material properties.
 This allows for great insight into the diets of early hominins that exhibited the trait.
-Post-canine megadontia is most commonly linked to diets rich in foods that are “small, chemically sealed, and resistant to bolus formation.”
+Post-canine megadontia is most commonly linked to diets rich in foods that are "small, chemically sealed, and resistant to bolus formation."
 Having these larger teeth in comparison to the oral cavity size breaks down food particles more, which will increase the effectiveness of the natural processes of food processing that occur within the mouth.
 For example, the large transverse dimensions of corpses of Homo floresiensis from the Liang Bua cave on Flores Island in Indonesia suggest that these early hominids had postcanine megadontia and a diet with great masticatory stress.
-However, as Homo evolved, the amount of masticatory stress involved in eating decreased as “behavioral adaptations for extraoral food processing” were further developed.
-Thus, tool making Liang Bua corpses would have a comparatively smaller transverse dimensions of the skull, meaning their “mascilatory functional morphology” deviates greatly from the Pleistocene Homo.'
+However, as Homo evolved, the amount of masticatory stress involved in eating decreased as "behavioral adaptations for extraoral food processing" were further developed.
+Thus, tool making Liang Bua corpses would have a comparatively smaller transverse dimensions of the skull, meaning their "mascilatory functional morphology" deviates greatly from the Pleistocene Homo.'